The extendable bath scrubber by Scotch-Brite has eliminated the need to get creative when cleaning those out-of-reach areas of a shower.

 What’s great about this cleaning tool?

-Add a detail bath cleaning tool
+Have a complete bath cleaning tool kit

 Review: Bosch Power Box 360 Jobsite Radio